effectfully/inference-in-agda/UnificationInAgda.lagda.md

       ⇉ X

-Finally, we'll have derivitation trees like
+Finally, we'll have derivation trees like

       X        Y
       →→→→→→→→→→